 - Any additional provisions you opt to include

-- Date and signature of individual filing the form
+- Date and signature of the individual filing the form

 Step Four: Draft an Operating Agreement